 Let me start with a few key points:

 1) Not all truths are equally important.
-The truth that some people do better without gluten is not nearly as important as the truth that up to 80% of all chronic illness can be resolved with a whole food, plant-based diet.
-With rare exceptions, following Gods counsel in the Word of Wisdom will make a MUCH bigger impact on our health than avoiding gluten or making any similar “tweaks” to the diet.
-In this way, the current focus on being “gluten-free” is a distraction for the vast majority of people.
+The truth that some people feel better without gluten is not nearly as important as the truth that up to 80% of all chronic illness can be resolved with a whole food, plant-based diet.
+With rare exceptions, following God’s counsel in the Word of Wisdom will make a MUCH bigger impact on our health than avoiding gluten or making similar “tweaks” to the diet.
+In this way, the current focus on being “gluten-free” can be a relative distraction for the vast majority of people.

 2) I do not believe anyone must consume wheat in order to follow the counsel in D&C 89, although I do believe the Word of Wisdom asks us to do our best to make grains “the staff of life,” which means the chief part of our daily diet.
-If anyone feels better not consuming any particular grain, I agree it may be wise to reduce or eliminate these foods while continuing to follow the counsel in D&C 89 and seeking further light and knowledge from the Lord.
+If anyone does not currently do well consuming grains, it may be wise to reduce or eliminate these foods while continuing to follow the counsel in D&C 89 and seeking further light and knowledge from the Lord.

-3) Last, if you are one of the few who currently do not tolerate wheat or other grains, I would encourage you to reconsider the idea of generalizing your dietary situation to other people and persuading them to believe that something God has ordained as “good” has been proven to be “bad.”
+3) Last, if you are one of the few who currently do not tolerate wheat or other grains, do not feel bad about not consuming foods that make you feel bad, but I would encourage you to reconsider the idea of generalizing your dietary situation to other people and persuading them to believe that something God has ordained as “good” has been proven to be “bad” for everyone.